LDMX-Software/ldmx-software.github.io/docs/Unit-Testing-in-ldmx-sw.md

 ---

-Just to give you an example, here is a basic test that would be compiled into the `ldmx-test` executable.
+Just to give you an example, here is a basic test that would be compiled into the `run_test` executable.

 ```c++
 //file is MyModule/test/MyTest.cxx